-Kerberos was developed at the Massachusetts Institute of Technology and currently the most most widely used technology for Authentication and Authorization in computer networks.
+Kerberos was developed at the Massachusetts Institute of Technology and is currently the most widely used technology for Authentication and Authorization in computer networks.

 - NT LAN Manager (NTLM): This is a challenge-response authentication protocol that was used before Kerberos became available.
 However, an organization may still have servers that use NTLM.